DigitalQuinn/InfosecCompilation/(A) Reconnaissance/README.md

 ## Purchase Technical Data ##
 Adversaries may purchase technical information about victims that can be used during targeting.
 Information about victims may be available for purchase within reputable private sources and databases, such as paid subscriptions to feeds of scan databases or other data aggregation services.
 Adversaries may also purchase information from less-reputable sources such as dark web or cybercrime blackmarkets.

 Adversaries may purchase information about their already identified targets, or use purchased data to discover opportunities for successful breaches.
-Threat actors may gather various technical details from purchased data, including but not limited to employee contact information, credentials, or specifics regarding a victim’s infrastructure.
+Threat actors may gather various technical details from purchased data, including but not limited to employee contact information, credentials, or specifics regarding a victim’s infrastructure

+## Threat Intelligence Solutions
+- Wigle - Database of wireless networks, with statistics
+- Binary Edge - Scans the internet for threat intelligence
+- ONYPHE - Collects cyber-threat intelligence data
+- Fofa - Search for various threat intelligence
+- ZoomEye - Gather information about targets
+- LeakIX - Search publicly indexed information
+- URL Scan - Free service to scan and analyse websites
+- PublicWWW -  Marketing and affiliate marketing research
+- CRT sh - Search for certs that have been logged by CT
+- Pulsedive - Search for threat intelligence
+- Dehashed - Search for anything like username, email, passwords, address, or phone number
+- Have I Been Pwned? - Check whether personal data has been compromised by data breaches
+- Snusbase - Indexes information from hacked websites and leaked databases
+- LeakBase - Forum of leaked databases
+- LeakCheck - Data breach search engine
+- GhostProject.fr - Smart search engine
+- SecurityTrails - Extensive DNS data
+- DorkSearch - Really fast Google dorking
+- PolySwarm - Scan files and URLs for threats
+- AlienVault - Extensive threat intelligence feed
+- Vulners - Search vulnerabilities in a large database
+- WayBackMachine - View content from deleted websites